Foundation / Corporation

 Ohio Attorney General

-Grants to Ohio law enforcement agencies to carry out drug abuse prevention education programs for public school students.
+Grants to Ohio law enforcement agencies to implement and establish educational programs about drug abuse in public schools.
+All programs must provide OTC/RX drug abuse prevention education.
 Applicants are encouraged to select evidence-based program curricula from the approved list, which target elementary, middle, and high school students.
-All programs funded during the 2019-2020 grant cycle must provide OTC/RX drug abuse prevention education.

 GrantWatch ID#: 144619

 Drug Use Prevention Grant funds will be awarded for the 2020-21 period commencing on or after Sept.
 1, 2020, and ending Aug.
 31, 2021.
 Only expenses incurred within this grant period are eligible to be paid with 2020-21 funds.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.